e5510/e5510.github.io/premium.md

 With premium, you will be able to see the statistics of your server's vanity url created by Fire \(`$vanityurl`\).
 Stats are tracked for all servers but you need premium to view them

-**Exclusive Vanity URL Domain**

-Alongside the usual `oh-my-god.wtf` domain, premium users are able to use `inv.wtf` for their Vanity URLs, e.g. `https://inv.wtf/geek`

 **Custom Redirects**

-Using the same `inv.wtf` domain, you can create redirects to other websites, e.g. `https://inv.wtf/fire` redirecting to Fire's invite
+Using the same `inv.wtf` domain as vanity urls, you can create redirects to other websites, e.g. `https://inv.wtf/fire` redirecting to Fire's invite

 **Priority Support**

-If you're having issues with Fire and ask in the [\#help](https://canary.discordapp.com/channels/564052798044504084/564067823014641664) channel in Fire's discord, you will get faster support \(It sends a notification to my phone lmao\)
+If you're having issues with Fire and ask in the [\#premium-chat](https://canary.discordapp.com/channels/564052798044504084/585210826319855634) channel in Fire's discord, you will get faster support \(It sends a notification to my phone lmao\)

 **Priority Suggestions**